crew102/validclust/README.md

 ![](https://i.imgur.com/lh4lROu.png)

-For each row in the above grid (i.e., for each clustering method/CVI pairing), darker cells are associated with higher-quality clusterings.
-From this plot we can see that each of the method/index pairings indicate that 4 is the optimal value for `k`.
+For each row in the above grid (i.e., for each clustering method/CVI pair), darker cells are associated with higher-quality clusterings.
+From this plot we can see that each method/index pair seems to be pointing to 4 as being an optimal value for `k`.